psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 ## W. W. Carus Wilson Promptly Replies

 W. W. Carus Wilson responded, by what seems to be almost a return of post, to Mr Nicholls' challenges.
 His letter includes a direct quote from his father, the Revd.
-W. Carus Wailson.
+W. Carus Wilson.

 ```{admonition} If you will allow me a reply, May 1857
 :class: dropdown